 US warship sails through Taiwan Strait

-Taipei, Jan 17 (AFP) A United States warship has sailed through the Taiwan Strait, Taipei's defence ministry said Friday, the first such passage since the island resoundingly re-elected its independence-leaning president.
-The warship was on a "routine mission", the ministry said, as it traversed the stretch of water that divides the self-ruling island from the authoritarian Chinese mainland.
+A US warship has sailed through the Taiwan Strait, mainland and Taipei officials said Friday, the first such passage since the island resoundingly re-elected its independence-leaning president.
+The warship was on a "routine mission" on Thursday, Taiwan's defense ministry said, as it traversed the stretch of water that divides the self-ruling island from the authoritarian Chinese mainland.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)